Terms and Conditions

 Image Disclaimer: Photographs on our website and marketing materials convey the general atmosphere of our experiences and may not depict exact accommodations, sites, or experiences included in your specific trip.

-Food Allergies and Dietary Restrictions: Guests with food allergies, dietary restrictions, or special needs must disclose these in writing at booking.
-While we communicate dietary needs to suppliers, we cannot guarantee allergen-free environments or full adherence to dietary requirements.
+Food Allergies and Dietary Restrictions: Guests with food allergies or dietary restrictions (such as vegetarian, vegan, gluten-free, or nut allergies) must disclose these in writing at booking.
+While we communicate dietary needs to our DMC and their suppliers, we are unable to accommodate cultural or religious dietary requirements (such as halal, kosher, or Jain dietary restrictions) due to limitations of our partners in rural areas.
+We cannot guarantee allergen-free environments or full adherence to dietary requirements.
 Guests must carry necessary medications (e.g., EpiPens) and are solely responsible for managing their dietary safety, including verifying ingredients with food service providers.
 We are not liable for allergic reactions or food-related illnesses.

-Physical Activities: Our experiences may include physical activities requiring varying fitness levels.
-By booking, you confirm you are physically capable of participating in planned activities as described in the Journey Outline and assume all associated risks, including injury or illness.
+Physical Activities: Our experiences may include physical activities requiring varying fitness levels as outlined in the trip-specific itinerary page.
+By booking, you confirm you meet the physical requirements and are capable of participating in planned activities as described in the Itinerary, and you assume all associated risks, including injury or illness.
 Guests with pre-existing conditions or physical limitations must disclose these at booking per Section 11 and obtain medical clearance before traveling.
 We are not liable for injuries, illnesses, or adverse health outcomes arising from trip activities, including those from pre-existing or undisclosed conditions.

 For additional information, see Section 8 (Travel Insurance), Section 11 (Health & Safety), and Section 12 (Limitation of Liability).